 Similar to SPICE, INTERCONNECT is a dedicated time- and frequency-domain mixed-signal circuit simulation engine that has been expanded to address optical signal propagation within multi-mode, multi-channel components commonly found in PICs.
 Close integration with the Virtuoso Analog Design Environment means that you can benefit from fast PIC exploration, including yield analysis.

 For PIC mask layout designs, you can tap into multiple foundries’ robust libraries of photonic PCells directly from the Virtuoso environment for interactive or scripted waveguide and component creation, including construction of complicated curvilinear shapes.

-Using the EPDA environment, you can also populate your photonic PDK compact model library or create a simulation model for a custom device.
-Lumerical’s TCAD component-level solvers—FDTD Solutions, MODE Solutions, and DEVICE—can account for multi-physics optical/electrical/thermal effects and perform model parameter extraction of passive and active components from the Virtuoso physical layout.
+Using the EPDA environment, you can also populate your photonic PDK compact model library (CML) or create a simulation model for a custom device.
+The solvers in Lumerical’s DEVICE suite for photonic multi-physics simulation (FDTD, MODE, CHARGE, DGTD, FEEM, STACK) account for multi-physics optical, electrical, and thermal effects.
+Use Lumerical's interoperability with the VIrtuoso ADE Product Suite to perform model parameter extraction of passive and active components from the Virtuoso physical layout.

 For More Information

 To learn more about Cadence’s photonics solution, please complete and submit this brief form to hear back from one of our technical experts.